MariaShakuro/MariaShakuro/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on OperationalSystems
+- 🔭 I’m currently working on new project
 -  🌱 I’m currently learning **DataBase,Algorithms**
 - 📫 How to reach me:  **msh479859@gmail.com**